nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 *{More to be added}*

 ### Use cases
-This capture different scenarios of how a user will perform tasks while using _Common Cents_.
+This captures different scenarios of how a user will perform tasks while using _Common Cents_.
 (Update the number once all the use cases are done) (Comment)

 (For all use cases below, the **System** is the `CommonCents` and the **Actor** is the `user`, unless specified otherwise)

 <div markdown="block" class="alert alert-success">
-**Use case: UC01 - Add an expense entry**
+**Use case: UC01 - Adding an expense**

 **MSS**